CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Jumping off objects like barrels, tumbleweeds, and bough cones will make you fly if you jump at the exact moment you touch them.
 [Example](https://www.youtube.com/watch?v=ZTJny_H2pQw).
 This is much easier to do if you bind your scroll wheel to jump.
 Also, since DRG physics is affected by framerate, lowering your framerate will make the jumps much more consistent.

+* When falling, it is possible (and very difficult) to powerattack the ground, making a ledge that you can grab to break your fall.
+[Example](https://www.reddit.com/r/DeepRockGalactic/comments/104803m/who_needs_hoverboots_when_you_have_sheer_dwarven/)

 </details>

 <hr>